HaakonME/hubzilla/doc/DerivedTheme1.md

 **Directory Structure**

 First you need to create a theme directory structure.
 We'll keep it simple.
 We need a php directory and a css directory.
 Here are the Unix/Linux commands to do this.
-Assume that 'mywebsite' is your top level Red Matrix folder.
+Assume that 'mywebsite' is your top level Hubzilla folder.

     cd mywebsite